ConfederacyOfGaia/Gaia/dms-guide.md

 A crumbling tower lies not far from the starting town, a remnant from the Great Devastation.
 Kids have been playing there since then, but, recently, one of them found an entrace to a previously unknown underground area.
 This area leads to a bunch of bodies from the battle that was fought here, including some gear and stuff.

-When the party investigates, possibly led by the kids that found the cave, they find that several wights have taken up residence around the base of the tower.
+When the party investigates, possibly led by the kids that found the cave, they find that several ***wights*** have taken up residence around the base of the tower.

-Once the party defeats the wights and enters the ruinso of the tower, they'll find that it is basically a time capsule to 32 years ago: human and dragonborn bodies, who killed each other in battle.
+Once the party defeats the wights and enters the ruins of the tower, they'll find that it is basically a time capsule to 32 years ago: human and dragonborn bodies, who killed each other in battle.
 No orc bodies here.
+Most weapons and the like will be rusted, but there will be a single non-rusted weapon that will turn out to be magical ([Seethe](http://homebrewery.naturalcrit.com/share/ByXYyOVkl7#seethe)).
+There will also be 1d4 gemstones that the wights were drawn to.

 ### Bandit Attack